SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 ---
-title: Proven Practices for SharePoint Online Portals - Navigation Solutions
+title: Navigation solutions for SharePoint Online portals
 description:
 ms.date: 4/30/2018
 ---

-# Proven Practices for SharePoint Online Portals - Navigation Solutions
+# Navigation solutions for SharePoint Online portals

 Every portal project needs to implement a navigation solution.
 Based on project requirements, the navigation solution might choose to leverage only Out-of-Box (OOB) Navigation components, only custom Navigation components, or a combination of both OOB and custom components.